Follow TV Tropes

 Go To

-Fear the Moon is an upcoming horror game created by Jonny's Games (also known for Slide in the Woods and Night Stop).
-The first chapter, "Reunion", was released as a demo in April 2024, with a full release planned for a later date.
+Fear the Moon is a Survival Horror game created by Jonny's Games (also known for Slide in the Woods and Night Stop).
+The first chapter, "Reunion", was released as a demo in April 2024, with a full release in May.

 The player controls Jane, a young woman who goes camping deep in the woods of Ohio with her old friends, Melissa, Jack and James.
 According to a local legend, the camping ground is the territory of a sinister Wolfman, who is responsible for several mysterious disappearances.
 While most of the friends dismiss the legend as nothing but superstition, as the night goes on Jane can’t shake the feeling they’re being watched, among other strange occurrences.
 And tonight is a full moon, after all…